higagan/jekyll-now/_posts/2017-04-16-EqualStackProblem.md

 published: true
 category: Algorithm
 ---
-Balanced brackets is one of the popular problem solved maily using stack.
+Equal Stack is one of the popular problem solved maily using stack.
 Read about the problem here: https://www.hackerrank.com/challenges/equal-stacks

 Here is the implementation using JAVA stack class: